 In just fifteen minutes you can throw together a wonderful side dish of TAPENADE.
 Black olives, olive oil, a clove of garlic, a few slices of lemon and if you've got them a big spoon of capers.
 Then there's the optional stuff like Feta cheese.
 Use your imagination, never get hung up by a recipe!
 Add your favourites.
 Olive Garden menu TAPENADE ...

 Google appears to frown on too many links, so phrases in bold, like that tapenade above, need to be put into the Site Search function in the navigation bar on your left if you want more information.

 A handful of walnuts will add excellent nutrition and flavour to any salad.
 The walnut has 5x as much omega 3 as any other nut, the very special fats that have been proven many times over to

-Don't get the idea that fat is bad.
-You can't live without the essential fatty acids, and research is now showing that the really serious neurological diseases are associated with a low friendly fat diet.
+Don't get the idea that all dripping is bad.
+You can't live without the essential fatty acids, and research is now showing that the really serious neurological diseases are associated with a low friendly dietary oils diet.

 A little experiment

 The transit time through the bowel should be around 24-30 hours, give or take a bit.
 Eat a food that strongly marks the stool (like sweetcorn, or beetroot) and watch to see how long it takes.

 If it's taking two or more days, then the likelihood of bowel cancer, haemorrhoids, diverticulitis and polyps is greatly increased.